-Warehouse forklifts are generally electric, gas or propane powered.
+Warehouse forklift types are generally divided by power source: electric, gas or propane.
 For small warehouses or stores, electric is preferred to prevent noxious fumes.
 Propane and gas offers more power, speed and lift capacity and can be operated indoors or outdoors.

 Accessories such as a carpet spike, drum clamp, sideshift and fork extenders can be added for multiple use applications.

 A true workhorse, it is no wonder that this type of truck is the most popular.

 Similar to the warehouse forklift in work performance, the side loader has one unique feature that sets it apart.
 As opposed to the front, the forks are located on the side of the machine.
 This allows the truck to travel sideways down aisles and have access to longer inventory that a conventional forklift can’t get to.
 Materials such as lumber, tubing and other bulky materials that are stored on racks parallel to the aisle.

 These versions have multi-directional wheels and can turn 90 degrees in any direction.
 This allows the operator to drive up and down any aisle without having to turn.
 The sideways design allows the machine to simply follow the direction of the load.